grebenyyk/alkane-isomers/README.md

-# Alkane isomer counts (OEIS A000602): asymptotics and finite finite exclusion tests
+# Alkane isomer counts (OEIS A000602): asymptotics and finite exclusion tests

 Computational study of the sequence **A000602** — the number of structural isomers of the alkane CₙH₂ₙ₊₂, equivalently the number of unlabeled, unrooted